dreamofi/Freeplane-save-pasted-images/README.md

 ## Limitations

-At the moment, the scripts only works with text/html type, and are not able to process SVG or Base64 images or images embed in rtf mime type (e.g. when copying from Word 2010 in WINE, there is only rtf type in the clipboard).
+At the moment, savePastedImages.groovy and saveLinkedImagesRecursively.groovy scripts only works with text/html type, and are not able to process SVG or Base64 images or images embed in rtf mime type (e.g. when copying from Word 2010 in WINE, there is only rtf type in the clipboard).

-I have yet tested the script on Windows or MacOS.
+I have yet tested the scripts on Windows or MacOS.

 If you have any ideas or issues, please pm me or make a ticket on github.